 - The District 69 Recreation Commission will ensure that each community is generally, equitably represented throughout the year and that a wide range of grant recipients including recreation/parks, sports, arts and culture are represented in the selection process.

 - Successful grant recipients will be required to provide a Summary Report outlining the intent and final outcome of the project and an accounting of how grant monies were spent within the overall budget.
-This Summary Report must be submitted to RDN Recreation and Parks within 60 days of project completion.
-Failure to provide a summary report may result in future applications from the applicant or from the organization to which the applicant belongs, being denied.
+This Summary Report must be submitted to RDN Recreation and Parks within 30 days of project completion.
+Failure to provide a summary report may result in the applicant or organization to which the applicant reports, being declared ineligible for future grant funding.

 - Late submissions may or may not be considered at the discretion of the sub-committee depending on timing, priorities and available funding.